League Board Roles

 Treasurer

 The buck stops here.
 Budgeting gives you a thrill.
 You may moonlight as an accountant or bookkeeper, but you also may just be on top of your household finances.
 All of the money goes through you: you write the cheques, check the mail, write invoices, deposit funds, and manage the league’s investments.
-You work with the book keeper to keep records organized and transparent, and report regularly to the board and the community.
+You work with the bookkeeper to keep records organized and transparent, and report regularly to the board and the community.

 Secretary

-Are you the first one in your household to make a dash for the phone when it rings?
-Have you been praised on your note-taking prowess?
-We’re looking for a detail-oriented soul to be our new secretary.
 You are the first point of contact for inquiries from the community.
 You create and maintain league documents, including meeting minutes, and organize shared files.
 You work with other directors to draft grant applications, file society returns, and submit bylaw amendments.

 Directors